 The International Accounting Standards Board issued the International Financial Reporting Standards (IFRS) 7, also known as Financial Instruments.
 It mandates corporations to set forth specific financial apparatus to enforce disclosures in accounting records.
 IFRS 7 came into force in August 2005 and it is applicable to yearly periods commencing from or after January 1, 2007.
 IFRS 7 applies to both financial and non-financial organizations, thus, financial assets, venture capital funds, real estate funds, and investment managers fall under its cognizance.

-Organizations ought to include disclosures on accounting records which allows the users to evaluate:
+Organizations ought to include disclosures on accounting records that allows the users to evaluate:

 - The importance of financial instruments to the entity’s performance and financial status.

 - The type and scope of financial instrument risk insight the entity acquires during accounting sessions, as well as, how the entity handles such risks.
 The qualitative disclosures outline the goals, regulations, and procedures used by the administration to address those risks.
 The quantitative disclosures give insight into the extent to which the entity is vulnerable to risk.